All Episodes

 It's the thing that Trump joked about that I could shoot somebody in Fifth Avenue.

-Nobody actually believed it, and you know, it's one of those long lists of things where you gotta know whether he's being sarcastic or not.
+And it's one of those long lists of things where you got to know whether he's being sarcastic or not.

 In Hillary's case, there apparently is a long list of actual crimes she can commit, and it just doesn't matter.